tayyab-ilyas/cybersecurity-blog-posts/CONTRIBUTING.md

 We have implemented a **blank_article_layout_template.md** file stored in the main repository directory.
 You can view the file, add the required data, then update the main README.md and TODO.md tables to reflect changes made.
 Then submit a pull request.

+If you are not familiar with `Markdown Syntax`, please follow this link for further details: [Basic Syntax - Markdown Guide](https://www.markdownguide.org/basic-syntax/ "Basic Syntax - Markdown Guide")

 **Please follow the below steps to contribute:**
 <br /><br />